 A 2013 survey revealed that 17.5% of all web traffic comes from a mobile device.
-The previous year study showed only an 11.1% mobile generated web traffic result.
+The previous year's study showed only an 11.1% mobile-generated web traffic result.
 This trend proves that more and more people are using their mobile devices to access the web.
 This creates a huge demand for mobile-optimized content.

 The tools offered to mobile users are expanding with extreme popularity.
 When creating your mobile campaign, consider these options:

-If mobile optimization and marketing is not part of your online presence, make it happen now!
-With more and more people turning to their mobile devices for Internet usage every day, your business cannot afford to miss this strategy.
+If mobile optimization and marketing are not part of your online presence, make it happen now!
+With more and more people turning to their mobile devices for Internet users every day, your business cannot afford to miss this strategy.

-2016 is scheduled to be the year where mobile searched surpasses desktop searches.
+2016 is scheduled to be the year where mobile searches surpass desktop searches.

 In the past content creation was designed to place keywords on a website.
 The type of content that was created was not as relevant as the keyword that was used.
 Today, that has all changed.
 As the algorithms became more intelligent, the need for quality content that offers value to the reader increased.

 So, what type of content should be posted on your site in 2016?